Tools-for-Production-Science/dynamic-pricing-in-production-networks/configs/Readme.md

-This place is compiled code.
-The readme is only here so that git creates the folder.
+This place is for saving different configurations which controls the experiment run.
+The normal way to use the configurations is to use the frontend client which allows an easy control of the system.
+However, it is also possible to change the code so that a specific configuration is automatically used on startup.

+In the folder 'Thesis' the configuration files used for the thesis of the author are stored.